A Dead Good Talk

 Get in touch if you'd like your name adding to the attendees (or waiting list), and I'll send joining details closer to the date, and check you can still come.

-I'm hoping to set up a face-to-face Death Cafe in the near future too in a nice little cafe.
+I'm hoping to set up a face-to-face Death Cafe in the near future too in a nice little local cafe.

 This one is for members of the public, not for EoL or funeral sector professionals.